veltman/learninglunches/xmljson/README.md

 * Elements are made up of an opening and closing tag and whatever is in between.
 In between it can have simple text and numbers, other elements, or both (or nothing).
 * The opening tag of an element can also have attributes in the format `name="value"`.
 Each value should be simple text and numbers, not other elements.

 *A note on data types: a common question for people trying to learn about XML and JSON is how to store some special type of data, like a date or a time.
 XML and JSON don't generally have a special way of dealing with things like this.
-You store them as text or numbers just like anything else, hopefully using some consistent format, like "10/18/2012" or "October 8, 2012" and then deal with parsing that later as needed.
+You store them as text or numbers just like anything else, hopefully using some consistent format, like "10/18/2012" or "October 8, 2012" and then deal with parsing that later as needed.*

 ## The basics: JSON ##

 JSON is a little trickier than XML unless you have some experience with JavaScript.
-JSON is a format made up of **arrays** and **objects**.
+JSON is a format largely made up of **arrays** and **objects**.
 When something is surrounded by `[]` square brackets, it's an array.
 When something is surrounded by `{}` curly braces, it's an object.

 ### Arrays ###